Nathisaraujo/project4/README.md

 2. **Retrieve Cloudinary URL:** Copy your CLOUDINARY_URL for use in storing static and media files.

 # CREDITS

+- The "I Think Therefore I Blog" project by Code Institute played a crucial role in my learning journey.
+It provided invaluable insights and knowledge, significantly contributing to my project development.

 - **Debugging and Error Resolution:** When encountering issues with the like button implementation, I utilized various resources for assistance, including tutoring sessions, browser developer tools, and ChatGPT.